The Collège de France in 10 questions

 Professors at the Collège de France are elected by the Assembly of the Collège de France, i.e. all active professors.
 No academic degree is required of those standing for election ; what counts is the importance and originality of their work.
 While the vast majority of professors are university researchers, artists and writers are also regularly elected.

-Professors either hold a "statutory" chair, which they occupy until the end of their career, or are invited to temporarily occupy an "annual" (1 year) or "international" (5 years) chair.
+Professors either hold a "statutory" chair for the rest of their career, or are invited to temporarily occupy an "annual" chair.

 Does the Collège de France award a diploma ?

-Students enrolled in a doctoral school that has signed an agreement with Collège de France may, however, benefit from the validation of certain credits, subject to course attendance.
+Students enrolled in a doctoral school that has signed an agreement with the Collège de France may, however, benefit from the validation of certain credits, provided they attend lectures regularly.

 What research is carried out at the Collège de France ?